zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The group does not exist
-2. The caller does not have necessary permissions to update the owner
+2. The caller does not have an enabling assignment to update the owner
 3. An invalid owner is specified.
 Likely due to non-existent user or wrong Organizational role.

 ```